U'uru: Death of Puni and his succession, 1786

 Joseph Banks described Puni as an "old, decrepit, half-blind man" in 1769.
 Historians have estimated that he died in 1786.
 The anthropologist Kenneth Emory suggested that he was born around 1700 and identified him as Teihotumataroa.
 Puni died during the time of Chief Ma'i II who was born around 1760.
-His son Ma'i III was born in the 1780s (Tyerman and Bennet estimate his age as 35 in 1821) and died in 1864, while his daughter Ahu'ura was born in 1804.
+His son Ma'i III was born about 1780 (Daniel Tyerman and George Bennet estimated his age as 35 in 1821) and died in 1864, while his daughter Ahu'ura was born in 1804.
 Ma'i III and Tefa'aora I were both grandchildren of Ma'i I. In his letter dated 28 February 1827, missionary George Platt reported that Tefa'aora I died during the latter half of 1826, as a result of an epidemic that had affected the Leeward Islands.

-Captain James Cook reported in 1777 that Raiatea, though reduced to a humiliating state, was once the most prominent of the Leeward Islands and likely served as the first seat of government.
-The royal family of Tahiti (Pomare) is said to be descended from the dynasty that ruled Raiatea before it was conquered by Puni.
+Captain James Cook reported in 1777 that Ra'iātea, though reduced to a humiliating state, was once the most prominent of the Leeward Islands and likely served as the first seat of government.
+The royal family of Tahiti (Pōmare) is said to be descended from the dynasty that ruled Ra'iātea before it was conquered by Puni.

 Captain George Vancouver reported in January 1792 that Puni had previously conquered and annexed the islands of Raiatea and Taha'a under the government of Bora Bora.
 After Puni's death, the sovereignty of these islands naturally or originally passed by right of succession to a chief named Mauri, also known as Tutaha or Ha'amanimani, who was the brother of Tetupai'a, mother of Pomare I. In 1797, Captain James Wilson described Ha'amanimani as a former ruler of Raiatea.
 However, his claim to power appeared questionable, as he had been ousted either by his own subjects or by the inhabitants of Bora Bora.
-Ha'amanimani had chosen his grand-nephew, Pomare II, as his successor.
-Meanwhile, other sources state that Puni had appointed Tamatoa III as his legal representative on Raiatea and Taha'a with the consent of chiefs Ma'i II (b. c.1760) and Tefa'aora I's (b. c.1780) regent.
+Ha'amanimani had chosen his grand-nephew, Pōmare II, as his successor.
+Meanwhile, other sources state that Puni had appointed Tamatoa III as his legal representative on Raʻiātea and Taha'a with the consent of chiefs Ma'i II (b. c.1760) and Tefa'aora I's (b. c.1780) regent.